Frequently Asked Questions

 Q: Does GPRS perform S.U.E. work?

-A: Subsurface utility engineering (S.U.E.) is an engineering method of reducing the risk and improving the accuracy of subsurface utility readings.
+A: Subsurface utility engineering (S.U.E.) is a method of reducing the risk and improving the accuracy of subsurface utility readings.
 It is broken down into four levels of quality, governed by ASCE Standard 38-02.
-GPRS is able to provide S.U.E.
-Quality Level B data, which uses non-destructive surface scanning methods to determine the position of subsurface utilities.
 GPRS is able to perform S.U.E. work in conjunction with other agencies, but does not currently provide a fully comprehensive in-house S.U.E. service.
+GPRS does not provide engineering services.
+If you need professional engineering services, please contact a professional engineer.

 Q: What are your rates for different services?